 Voices of Faith Gospel Choir was founded in 1977 as a faith led student-run organization of approximately 35 members.
 The choir is diverse in faith and heritage but we sing as one to praise the Lord.
 Voices is a group for anyone who is looking to deepen his or her faith in God or looking to learn more about Gospel music and the effect it can have on its listeners.

 Coro Primavera de Nuestra Señora’s main purpose is to provide liturgical music for Sunday Spanish Mass.
 Throughout the academic year, Coro participates in celebration masses and events including, but not limited to, Virgen de Guadalupe and Dia de los Muertos.
 The choir, led by Director Benito Salazar, is inclusive, welcoming, and open to all Notre Dame, St. Mary’s, and Holy Cross students who are wanting to sing in Spanish.
 We also invite those who play guitar and/or percussion to join the Coro Familia as well.

-We are pleased to offer the ability to audition for our choirs virtually and a limited number of in-person auditions during Welcome Weekend - please follow the instructions below.
+We are pleased to offer the ability to audition for our choirs virtually and in-person - please follow the instructions below.

 The audition will take about 5 minutes to complete.
 You must complete the audition in one sitting and submit a single video file of your entire audition.

 This audition consists of four sections: a warm up exercise, singing the hymn Amazing Grace, an ear training exercise, and finally a short sight-reading example.
 Please ensure that you have a device to record audio and video -- a smartphone will work perfectly -- and that your upper body and face are in the frame.